 Time -- Peru is 5 hours behind GMT (Greenwich Mean Time).
 Peru does not observe daylight saving time.

-Tipping -- Most people leave about a 10% tip for the waitstaff in restaurants.
-In nicer restaurants that add a 10% service charge, many patrons tip an additional 5% or 10% (because little, if any, of that service charge will ever make it to the waiter's pocket).
+Tipping -- Whether and how much to tip is not without controversy.
+Visitors from the U.S. in particular tend to be more generous than locals and European visitors.
+Most people leave about a 10% tip for waitstaff in restaurants.
+In nicer restaurants that add a 10% service charge, many patrons tip an additional 5 or 10% (because little, if any, of that service charge will ever make it to the waiter’s pocket).
 Taxi drivers are not usually tipped unless they provide additional service.
-Bilingual tour guides on group tours should be tipped ($1-$2, per person for a short visit, and $5 or more per person for a full day).
+Bilingual tour guides on group tours should be tipped ($1–$2 per person for a short visit, and $5 or more per person for a full day).
 If you have a private guide, tip about $10 to $20.

 Toilets -- Public lavatories (baños públicos) are rarely available except in railway stations, restaurants, and theaters.
 Many Peruvian men choose to urinate in public, against a wall in full view, especially late at night; it's not recommended that you emulate them.
 Use the bathroom of a bar, cafe, or restaurant; if it feels uncomfortable to dart in and out, have a coffee at the bar.
 Public restrooms are labeled WC (water closet), DAMAS (Ladies), and CABALLEROS or HOMBRES (Men).
 Toilet paper is not always provided, and when it is, most establishments request that patrons throw it in the wastebasket rather than the toilet, to avoid clogging.